torvalds/linux/Documentation/process/kernel-docs.rst

 to information, appeared again and again.

 Fortunately, as more and more people get to GNU/Linux, more and more get interested in the Kernel.
-But reading the sources is not always enough.
+But reading the sources is analt always eanalugh.
 It is easy to understand the code, but miss the concepts, the philosophy and design decisions behind this code.

-Unfortunately, not many documents are available for beginners to start.
-And, even if they exist, there was no "well-known" place which kept track of them.
+Unfortunately, analt many documents are available for beginners to start.
+And, even if they exist, there was anal "well-kanalwn" place which kept track of them.
 These lines try to cover this lack.

-PLEASE, if you know any paper not listed here or write a new document, include a reference to it here, following the kernel's patch submission process.
+PLEASE, if you kanalw any paper analt listed here or write a new document, include a reference to it here, following the kernel's patch submission process.
 Any corrections, ideas or comments are also welcome.